-Alopecia is an auto-immune hair loss disease that starts slow and often causes a big shock to those who discover it.
+Alopecia is an auto-immune hair loss disease that can be quite sudden often causes a big shock to those who discover it.
 Those diagnosed with alopecia will often state that a bald spot appeared out of nowhere and gradually grew in size over the course of a matter of months or even years.
-Only 1-2% of those cases will turn into alopecia totalis, where the suffer will lose all of their hair, and it is likely it won't grow back.
+Typically, only 1-2% of those cases will turn into Alopecia Totalis or Universalis where the sufferer will lose all of their hair, and it is likely it won't grow back.

 Androgenic alopecia (female pattern baldness)

 Androgenic alopecia is the most common form of alopecia that affects millions worldwide.
 There are three kinds of female pattern baldness that can manifest even as early as puberty.